Shockwave and Cold Laser Therapy for Plantar Fasciitis

 Cold Laser Therapy involves the use of low-level infrared light that is used to promote cell regeneration within the targeted area.
 While patients will feel the tool touching their skin, the procedure is painless and non-invasive.
 The damaged tissue within patients that have Plantar Fasciitis will start to be repaired within a matter of minutes; a great relief for those that need a quick appointment.

-Corticosteroid injections are one of the possible alternatives that medical professionals offer in case of plantar fasciitis.
+Corticosteroid injections are one of the possible alternatives that medical professionals offer in the case of plantar fasciitis.
 While the injections are extremely helpful in numbing the pain and giving the patient a heightened sense of durability to walk, the risks for further prevention worsen.
 The reason for this is while the injections numb the pain, they also cease the regenerative process while the drug continues to function, causing further degeneration of the tissue, i.e. more pain in the future.

-Shockwave and Cold Laser therapies work to ensure that the pain will lesson over time as they both function in speeding, and sometimes even activating, the regeneration process to heal the plantar fascia.
+Shockwave and Cold Laser therapies work to ensure that the pain will lessen over time as they both function in speeding, and sometimes even activating, the regeneration process to heal the plantar fascia.
 While the alternative is cheaper, it is seen more as a quick fix as opposed to the longevity that Shockwave and Cold Laser therapies bring.
 The long-term investment for the ailment will be worth it in the end.